parthvik/Lohum_Assignment/README.md

 <h3>Handling Invalid Links</h3>

 If an invalid link is provided (i.e., it does not start with "https://"), a 400 Bad Request error will be returned with the message "Invalid link provided."

+<h3>Deployment</h3>

+To deploy this code using Render and access it at the link https://lohum-parhtvik.onrender.com, follow these steps:<br>

+Sign up for an account on Render at https://render.com if you haven't already.<br>
+Create a new web service on Render and connect it to your Git repository where the code resides.<br>
+Configure the deployment settings to use the appropriate deployment command, which is typically uvicorn main:app --host 0.0.0.0 --port $PORT.<br>
+Deploy the application on Render.<br>
+Once the deployment is complete, you can access the application at the provided link https://lohum-parhtvik.onrender.com.<br>